alecthomas/hcl/README.md

 `optional`           | As with attr, but the field is optional.
 `remain`             | Specifies that the value is to be populated from the remaining body after populating other fields.
 The field type must be of type `[]*hcl.Entry`.

+Additionally, a separate `help:""` tag can be specified to populate comment fields in the AST when serialising Go structures.